 So, home it was for me.
 With this came the nagging fear of missing out (FOMO in hip parlance).
 I had never been to Colombia, Budapest, and other places my new friends were going.
 Part of me still longed for that.
 I didn’t want to feel like a quitter.
 Fortunately, I didn’t.
 I thought all their Instagram and Facebook pictures would make me wistful.
 Unfortunately, they did.

-Over the course of three months, I expected to miss my BF, my family, my friends and, surprisingly, I didn’t…at least not in any effective way.
+Over the course of three months, I expected to miss my BF, my family, my friends and, surprisingly, and it never happened…at least not in any effective way.
 What I soon realized is that most of my interactions with these people are mediated — we talk by phone, text, or email much more than we see each other in person — and that didn’t change.
 My BF and I only see each other IRL once or twice a week and now we were “seeing” each other in video calls almost every night.
 Technology certainly reduced the perceived distance and, in some cases, even improved the communication.
 With this came an increased dependence on my mobile phone.
 Losing or damaging it was a constant anxiety.

 Because I took my web business with me, I was still building and managing websites from each country; so I didn’t miss that part of my life either.
 Instead of sitting in my house alone at my computer, I got to work from a variety of co-working spaces and make-shift desks in sometimes ill-equipped apartments.
 But not having an Apple store in each city added to the stress about my technological dependence.
 This is a reality of a global digital nomad.
 The term “back-up” took on a new meaning: not just for data but now also for equipment.
 Those fortunate few with back-up phones and computers had less worry.